Henry J: Development

 A compact car design proposal was made by Howard "Dutch" Darrin that utilized the already approved future Kaiser, but with a shortened wheelbase.
 However, Henry J. Kaiser wanted an entirely new car and decided on a design developed by American Metal Products, "a supplier of frames and springs for car seats."
 In an attempt to improve the appearance of the car, Darrin contributed a "dip" to the beltline, windshield, and rear window as well as adding little tailfins.

-To accomplish the low price objective, the Henry J was designed to carry the fewest possible components, and built from the fewest parts.
+To accomplish the low-price objective, the Henry J was designed to carry the fewest possible components and was built from the fewest parts.
 To save body stamping costs, early Henry Js did not have rear trunk lids; owners had to access the trunk by folding down the rear seat.
 Another cost-saving measure was to offer the car only as a two-door sedan with fixed rear windows.
-Also lacking in the basic version were glove compartment, armrests, passenger-side inside sun visor and flow-through ventilation.
+Also lacking in the basic version were a glove compartment, armrests, passenger-side inside sun visor, and flow-through ventilation.